Current risk situation

 Projects abroad and international holdings inherently pose commercial and sector-specific risks comparable with those associated with operating Zurich Airport.
 Along with political risks, location-specific risks typically include country, market and currency risks that could severely impact future revenue prospects or even lead to the total failure of a venture.

-Given the greater risks involved, when considering any project, both the financial risks and the political and economic risks are analysed in detail against the backdrop of the prevailing social and economic conditions.
+Given the greater risk involved, when considering any project, both the financial risks and the political and economic risks are analysed in detail against the backdrop of the prevailing social and economic conditions.
 They are also continually monitored for existing activities.
 The same standards as practised at Zurich Airport apply.